neurallayer/fos/docs/source/introduction.rst

 Supervisor
 ----------
 Supervisor is a model that adds a loss function to the model that you want to train.
-So you create an instance by providing both the model to train (we refer to this as the predictor) and the loss function::
+So you create an instance by providing both the model you want to train (we refer to this as the predictor) and the loss function::

     model = Supervisor(predictor, loss_fn)

 Under the hood, the forward of the supermodel would look something like this::